Sanjula-Dulshan/Task-Management-CDAZZDEV/README.md

 - Delete a task
 - Simple login and register (I create it very simple, because this assessment is not about authentication)

+I deploy this application to Netlify.
+You can access it using below link. https://task-management-cdazzdev-sanjula-dulshans-projects.vercel.app/

 ## Deployment Instructions